edwiny/gamedevref/unity/unity_notes.md

 `Has Exit Time` unchecked?
 That means the moving animation won’t wait to finish before the State Machine goes to the Idle animation, it will instantly change.
+Use case is typically to let a animation loop once then reset to a idle state.